Case Study: Changing Lives with Implants

 This is a crucial stage of the process, and it will determine whether your implants have been successful or unsuccessful.
 Although, it’s very likely that your implants will be successful when you are following all of your dentist’s recommendations post-surgery.
 This patient had their first interim appointment booked just two weeks later.
 These appointments are very straight forward and often only require a brief check-up of the healing process and suture removal.

-One more interim appointment was booked six weeks later.
 The patient was given the all-clear again and another four weeks until their next appointment, which was for their impressions.
-This is an exciting stage of the process where impressions are taken of patients’ mouths and sent off to our dental laboratory.
+This is an exciting stage of the process where impressions are taken of patients’ mouths.
+They are then sent off to our dental laboratory.
 From here, customised full-arch bridgework was created for this patient while they were still healing.
-The healing stage usually goes on for three months, but this can be different for different cases.

 Stage four – preparations and final fit